Lukhausen/Lepus/typst/supercharged-dhbw/chapters/background.typ

 #let background = [

 = #acr("ARC")-AGI Benchmark <arc>

+To understand the challenges and limitations faced by current AI systems in abstract reasoning, we examine the ARC-AGI benchmark, a evaluation framework designed to measure genuine intelligence rather than memorized pattern recognition.

 == Introduction
 In 2019, François Chollet, a researcher at Google, introduced a framework to define and measure the intelligence of computational systems @chollet2019measureintelligence.
 Chollet differentiated between two distinct categories of intelligence: narrow, skill-based intelligence and generalization-capable intelligence.
 Narrow intelligence describes systems that excel at singular, predefined tasks but lack flexibility in adapting their knowledge to new or unfamiliar situations. \
 Conversely, generalization-capable intelligence encompasses systems that can effectively transfer learned patterns and experiences to novel tasks, adapting their understanding dynamically.